Remote Python Executor (RPE) Installation

 Overview

 The Remote Python Script Snap can execute a Python script natively on local or remote Python executors.
-The Remote Python Executor (RPE) can be installed either on the same node as the Snaplex or on a remote node that is accessible to the Snaplex.
+The Remote Python Executor (RPE) can be installed either on the same node as the Snaplex or on a remote node that is accessible from the Snaplex.

 Key steps involved in installing the RPE: